johanley/special-relativity-core/README.md

 This confuses me.
 It seems like the breakdown of two boosts = boost + rotation no longer needs the rotation.

-**The change in phase of a periodic phenomenon is a Lorentz-scalar because it describes a fact in the world.**
+**The change in phase related to any periodic phenomenon is a Lorentz-scalar because it describes a fact in the world.**
 Picture an electric clock having hands.
 You plug it in, it runs for while, then you unplug it.
 Take the phase as describing the angular position of the minute hand.